Budd-e Blind-assistive Autonomous Drive Device

 NEWS

-• The following MsC Theses are contributing to the development of our project:
+• The following Theses are contribting to the development of our project:

-• “Design, realization, and control of a smart tether system for a robotic guide for blind and visually impaired users” by Panita Rattamasanaprapai, discussed on 22/07/2022
+• “Design, realization, and control of a smart tether system for a robotic guide for blind and visually impaired users”, Panita Rattamasanaprapai, Master Thesis, defended on 22/07/2022

-• “Development, control, and validation of a guide robot for blind and partially sighted users” by Paolo Marson, discussed on 20/12/2022.
+• “Development, control and validation of a guide robot for blind and partially sighted users”, Paolo Marson, Master Thesis, defended on 20/12/2022.

 Dicono di noi